leanbit/bing_search_client/README.md

 To install this gem onto your local machine, run `bundle exec rake install`.
 To release a new version, update the version number in `version.rb`, and then run `bundle exec rake release`, which will create a git tag for the version, push git commits and tags, and push the `.gem` file to [rubygems.org](https://rubygems.org).

+Run the specs

 ## Contributing

 Bug reports and pull requests are welcome on GitHub at https://github.com/[USERNAME]/bing_search_client.

+## TODO

+Implement other services like Web, Image and Video search.
+Just take a look at the BingSearchClient::News class, add one class for each service.

 ## License